lxx-holmes/COMP7704_dissertation/README.md

 Recently, with the release of LangGraph 1.0, a more dynamic and efficient agentic AI financial research framework has become possible.

-Our new system adopts the following workflow to deliver key market insights:
+Our new value-investing agents system adopts the following workflow to deliver key market insights:

 <p align="center">
   <img src="figures/new_structure.png" width="700" alt="new structure"><br>